RaduSimonica/GraphQL_Framework/readme.md

 ## Planning:
 - Write documentation
-- Store each and every created role or skill ID in a local JSON then create an independent script that performs a cleanup after all tests are done, just in case of catastrophic failure.
-- Polish the code

 - *Bonus*: If time permits, refactor Query and Mutation enum into a Factory for better scalability
-- *Bonus*: If time permits, create more test scenarios.
-There are still a few cases uncovered.